cantaloupe-project/cantaloupe/README.md

 communicate with each other, so each one is loading this large image and operating on it independently.

-Furthermore, some processors are less efficient, and have to create new images internally at each intermediate step in the processing pipeline (cropping, scaling, rotating, etc.).
-Each one occupies precious memory.
+Furthermore, some processors are less efficient in that they have to create new images internally at each intermediate step in the processing pipeline (cropping, scaling, rotating, etc.).
+Each one of these occupies precious memory.

 It's easy to see where RAM becomes a very major consideration here.
-It is completely normal to see transient spikes of hundreds of MB of memory use on the Java heap in response to a single zooming-image-viewer request.
-The JVM will accommodate by increasing the heap size, which typically never shrinks during the lifetime of an application.
+It is completely normal to see transient spikes of hundreds of megabytes of memory use on the Java heap in response to a single zooming-image-viewer request.
+The JVM will accommodate by increasing the heap size.
 From the operating system's perspective, the process is bloating up to multiple gigabytes in size, but there is nothing wrong -- most of this is actually unused heap space.

 The smaller the available heap space, the larger the source images, and the larger the number of simultaneous requests, the greater the likelihood of OutOfMemoryErrors.
 In production, it is highly recommended to use the `-Xmx` flag to increase the maximum heap size to the largest amount possible -- for example, `-Xmx16g` for 16GB.
-And, of course, do use caching aggressively.
+And, of course, use caching liberally.

 ## Caches